Automatic Paper Reviewing with Heterogeneous Graph Reasoning over LLM-Simulated Reviewer-Author Debates: Introduction

 \textbf{ReViewGraph} begins by simulating multi-round reviewer-author debates through a multi-agent collaboration framework, resulting in a rich set of opinion exchanges.
 We then construct a heterogeneous debate graph to represent these interactions, comprising four node types: \textit{Title}, \textit{Evaluation Dimension}, \textit{Reviewer Opinion}, and \textit{Author Opinion}, and four meta-relation types that encode review structure and argumentative dynamics.
 These include (1) paper-to-dimension associations, (2) reviewer opinions tied to specific evaluation criteria (e.g., \textit{Methodological Novelty}, \textit{Motivation Clarity}, \textit{Experimental Completeness}, \textit{Writing Fluency}), (3) inter-reviewer relations such as \textit{agree}, \textit{disagree}, and \textit{complement}, and (4) reviewer-author interactions like \textit{clarify}, \textit{reject}, and \textit{accept}.
 To instantiate this graph, we use in-context prompting to extract opinion triplets and classify opinions into evaluation dimensions.
 This structured representation enables ReViewGraph to perform fine-grained relational reasoning and make informed final decisions.
 Building on this structured graph, we further apply a heterogeneous graph Transformer to perform relational reasoning and predict the final review decision.

 To evaluate the effectiveness of ReViewGraph for automatic paper reviewing, we collect three benchmark datasets from OpenReview and compare our approach against seven strong baseline methods.
 Experimental results demonstrate that ReViewGraph consistently outperforms all baselines across these datasets.
 Notably, it achieves an average relative improvement of 15.73\% over the second-best baselines.
-Overall, the main contributions of this work are:

-\begin{itemize} \item We propose \textbf{ReViewGraph}, a novel framework for automatic paper reviewing that models reviewer–author interactions as heterogeneous graphs constructed from LLM-simulated multi-round debates.

-\item We design a structured heterogeneous debate graph with semantically-typed nodes and edges to capture fine-grained argumentative relations across diverse review perspectives, and leverage a graph neural network to perform relational reasoning over this structure.

-\item Extensive experiments on three datasets show that ReViewGraph consistently outperforms 7 strong baselines, achieving an average relative improvement of 15.73\% over the second-best models. \end{itemize}
+Overall, the main contributions of this work are: (1) We propose \textbf{ReViewGraph}, a novel framework for automatic paper reviewing that models reviewer–author interactions as heterogeneous graphs constructed from LLM-simulated multi-round debates.
+(2) We design a structured heterogeneous debate graph with semantically-typed nodes and edges to capture fine-grained argumentative relations across diverse review perspectives, and leverage a graph neural network to perform relational reasoning over this structure.
+(3) Extensive experiments on three datasets show that ReViewGraph consistently outperforms 7 strong baselines, achieving an average relative improvement of 15.73\% over the second-best models.